jack-mil/bing-rewards/README.md

 Uses the [PyAutoGUI](https://github.com/asweigart/pyautogui) package to automatically type Bing search URLS.
 WARNING: This script *will* take control away from the keyboard while running.
 PyAutoGUI performs key presses. i.e., it does not operate headless or in the background.
 This feature is being researched.

-*`> pip install pyautogui`*
+*`$ pip install pyautogui`*

 `chrome` must be discoverable on the system PATH
-Alternatively, open your preferred browser before running the script without the `-n, --new` argument.
+Alternatively, open your preferred browser and run with `--nowindow` argument.
 Custom user agent will not be set in this case.

 You must also have logged into www.bing.com with your Microsoft account at least once.
 The tool will still search without doing this, but you won't earn rewards points